Engineering Leadership Academy

 - Gain a broader and deeper understanding of the business side of engineering - beyond simply managing and implementing to learning the ins and outs of strategically managing a business in a way that drives revenue, delivers efficiency and creates long-term sustainable financial value.

-- Build relationship with peer industry leaders who will help grow your professional network and positively impact your professional and personal life.
+- Build a relationship with peer industry leaders who will help grow your professional network and positively impact your professional and personal life.

 - Interact with industry leaders and gain new perspectives from real-life case studies and group projects focused on navigating different business scenarios and market challenges.